RandomDevelopment/Soil-Moisture-Sensor/README.md

 ## License

 This project is released into the public domain under The Unlicense.
 For full details, see the [LICENSE](LICENSE) file.

+## Disclaimer

+The source code and documentation for this project were developed with the assistance of ChatGPT.